syncfusion-content/xamarin-docs/Xamarin/Chat/Messages.md

 {% endhighlight %}
 {% endtabs %}

+## Scroll down the chat control to bottom when new message is added

+The SfChat allows to scroll the messages programatically using the `ScrollToMessage(Object)` method by passing the message.
+By default the message is scrolled at end of chat.

+{% tabs %}
+{% highlight C# %}

+ this.sfChat.ScrollToMessage(chatItem);

+{% endhighlight %}
+{% endtabs %}

 ## Show the avatar for outgoing message

 By default the author name and avatar are not displayed for the outgoing messages(messages sent by the `SfChat.CurrentUser`).
 This can be customized in the `SendMessage` event handler or `SendMessageCommand's` execution.